vistadataproject/vistadataproject.github.io/demo/index.md

 # MVDM Demo
 The following sections describe first how to install the nodeVISTA server and CPRS client, and then how to run the MVDM demo.

-__The demo focuses on how MVDM secures and audits existing VISTA clients such as CPRS using the RPC Locker__.
+__The demo focuses on how MVDM audits, secures, and emulates existing VISTA clients such as CPRS using the RPC Emulator__.

 ![CPRS MVDM Clients](/demo/images/common/demo-cprs-mvdm-clients.png)